Elevating the Pedestrian Experience: Building Common Ground at 10 World Trade

-The new 600,000-square-foot office tower is sited on Parcel A2 (currently a 1.1-acre surface parking lot) located adjacent to the MBTA World Trade Center Silver Line station in Boston's Seaport
+The new 555,250-square-foot office tower is sited on a former 1.1-acre surface parking lot, located adjacent to the MBTA World Trade Center Silver Line station in Boston's Seaport

-The Sasaki-designed building will deliver over 200,000 square feet of new lab space, over 255,000 square feet of office space, 8,000 square feet for cultural uses, 6,500 square feet dedicated to retail, and 40,000 square feet of outdoor public realm and surface improvements along World Trade Center Avenue.
+The building delivers over 200,000 square feet of new lab space, over 255,000 square feet of office space, 8,000 square feet for cultural uses, 6,500 square feet dedicated to retail, and 40,000 square feet of outdoor public realm and surface improvements along World Trade Center Avenue.

 Unique site conditions helped shape the ground floor plan and adjacent outdoor public realm